 It was a total mess.

 They had left without a backward glance or thought of offering to help clean up, let alone say thank you for the dinner I had made.

 What I did receive at the dinner table were grumbles about the amounts of broccoli I’d served and a pit in my stomach about how unappreciated I felt.

 I sat back down and began thinking about this ungrateful, entitled behavior and there were more than several instances I could also recall in the near past this had come up too.

 I called my husband back into the dining room and we had a talk about what we had been allowing and how we were going to course-correct the sense of entitlement that was running rampant through our house, and amongst our kids.

-Maybe this story resonates, or maybe not, but I want to include other scenarios where this might show up with kids at home, and practical steps to mitigate the behavior now so it’s not a larger problem down the road.
+Maybe this story resonates, or maybe not, but I will also share other examples of entitlement that can show up at home as well as practical steps to mitigate the behavior now so it’s not a larger problem down the road.